Menu

 The Single Path, named for Pastor Paul Single from Hanover’s Lutheran Church of the Cross (1969-1981), was added to the property in 2014, with the help of Eagle Scout Christian Lyttle, and officially dedicated in 2019.
 Single — who was blind — lived on Karen Road and would walk with his seeing-eye dog through the woods to the church along this path.

 According to Hanover Conservation, the brook that flows through this property was identified as Trout Brook on 1848 and 1849 maps, and retained that name until 1976.
 It then became known as Iron Mine Brook, a name it carries to this day.
-This can be cause for confusion, especially when reading history books.
+This can cause confusion, especially when reading history books.
 A different brook, a short distance west, was identified as Iron Mine Brook on an 1848 map and retained that name going forward … but then lost its name entirely in 1976!
 To this day, it bears no name.
 Both brooks flow into the Indian Head River.

 Trail Description